gmhull/Arduino-Flight-Controller/README.md

 I am currently working on a 3rd version of the drone.
 This time, I am going back to a fixed arm setup after having stability issues.
 The flight controller will still be Arduino based, but I designed a custom circuit board using EagleCAD to produce a slim design.
 Tune in for future updates.

 # BOM
-Parts for this project included:
+Parts for version 2 included:
 - Arduino Nano
 - MPU6050 Accelerometer/Gyro Chip
 - BMP280 Barometer Chip